cppalliance/safe-cpp/proposal/draft.md

 ### _unsafe-block_

-The `unsafe` token is required to escape the safe context and perform operations whose soundness cannot be checked by the toolchain.
+The `unsafe` token is required to escape the safe context and perform operations for which soundness cannot be guaranteed by the toolchain.
 The most basic unsafe escape is the _unsafe-block_.
 At the statement level, write `unsafe { }` and put the unsafe operations inside the braces.
 The _unsafe-block_ does _not_ open a new lexical scope.

 ```cpp
 SHOW unsafe { }